RoAF 57th Air Base

+The 57th Air Base "Captain Aviator Constantin Cantacuzino" (Baza 57 Aeriană "Căpitan Aviator Constantin Cantacuzino"), also known as Mihail Kogălniceanu Air Base, is a Romanian Air Force base located near Constanța, at the Mihail Kogălniceanu International Airport.
+It is home to the 572nd Helicopter Squadron, while the 571st Fighter Squadron is forming at Câmpia Turzii until the base improvements are completed.
+The air base also has a significant US military presence, being the location of the US Army Garrison Black Sea and Area Support Group Black Sea, hosting over 1,400 US troops.

+In 2024, construction began on a project aimed at modernizing and expanding the base.
+Under the same project, it is planned to build a military city similar to Ramstein Air Base, where more than 10,000 NATO servicemen will live together with their families, although this number could be doubled to 20,000 soldiers of which half would be stationed permanently and half on temporary deployments.

+The current base commander is General de flotilă aeriană Nicolae Crețu.

 History

 Cold War era

 The 57th Air Base was first formed as Regimentul 14 Aviație Vânătoare Reactivă, soon to be renamed to Regimentul 172 Aviație Vânătoare, on 15 April 1951 at the Pipera Aerodrome.
 It was equipped with Po-2, Yak-11, Yak-23 and Yak-17 aircraft.

 The fighter regiment moved to the Mihail Kogălniceanu Aerodrome in 1955, following the escape by seaplane of two aviators from Escadrila 131 Hidroaviație Palazu Mare.
 On 1 November 1959, it was renamed to Regimentul 57 Aviație Vânătoare (57th Fighter Aviation Regiment).
 The name was kept until 1995.
+The base received MiG-17 fighters in 1960, followed by MiG-21F-13s in 1962.
+By 1972, the base was equipped only with MiG-21 fighters.

-From 1979, the first MiG-23s arrived at the base.
+In 1979, the first MiG-23s arrived at the base.
 These equipped the 1st Squadron of the Regiment.
 The 2nd Squadron converted to the MiG-23 in 1980.
 From 1989, the Regiment started receiving MiG-29s.
 The MiG-29s were assigned to the 2nd and 3rd Squadrons of the Regiment.